KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Kernel Implementation Details

 When selecting between the Compressed-Sparse Column (CSC format) and the Compressed-Sparse Row (CSR) format for storing the outliers for the Keys and Values, we needed to consider how easy it would be to append new vectors.
 When using CSC format for the Key matrix, we only need to append a single element to the column vector, as well as one new element to the row and value vectors per nonzero element in that new column.
 If we used CSR format, we would need to insert the new column and value elements in the middle of the existing column and value vectors, and we would need to recompute the elements of the row vector.
 When using CSR format for the Value matrix, we only need to append a single element to the row vector, as well as one new element to the column and value vectors per nonzero element in that new row.
 If we used CSC format, we would need to insert the new row and value elements in the middle of the existing row and value vectors, and we would need to recompute the elements of the column vector.
 We therefore used the CSC format for the Key matrices and the CSR format for the Value matrices.

 One challenge with efficiently processing the sparse matrix-dense vector operation is that the sparsity distribution may be unbalanced.
-For the Key matrices, there may be different numbers of outliers in each token, and for the Value matrices, there may be different numbers of outliers in each channel.
 This poses a challenge for efficiently processing the sparse matrix on a GPU as there can be different numbers of nonzeros to process per thread.
 We therefore leverage a \textit{balanced} sparse matrix-dense vector kernel based on \cite{flegar2017balanced,kim2023squeezellm}, which assigns an equal number of nonzeros per thread.
 This has greater synchronization overhead than assigning a single thread for an entire row or column when processing CSR/CSC matrices, but it leads to a more balanced work assignment between threads.
 We set the number of threads such that there were 10 nonzero values assigned to each thread.
 The dense non-uniform kernel and balanced sparse kernels are launched in one call to avoid overhead from summing the output vectors from these separate operations.

+A second potential challenge is that the quantization dimension for the Keys and Values is not aligned with the reduction dimension for the respective matrix-vector operations.
+If we used per-channel or per-token lookup tables for dequantization, we would need to load from a different lookup table for each element as we iterate along the reduction dimension.
+However, since our implementation uses a single per-layer datatype that is rescaled per-vector, we can load a single scaling factor and zero-point for each channel / token and broadcast it across all threads (while doing a table lookup from the shared per-layer datatype, which is duplicated such that each thread can access it efficiently in parallel).
+The use of a single per-layer datatype that is rescaled per-vector therefore allows for much more efficient GPU kernel implementations in the context of per-channel Key / per-token Value quantization.

+\tref{tab:benchmarking-full} shows a detailed breakdown of kernel runtime, including how much time is spent packing vectors into the compressed format and how much time is spent on the dense and sparse matrix-vector multiplications.
+For the fp16 baselines, we benchmarked runtime by averaging across 1000 iterations.
+When benchmarking our dense-and-sparse kernels (both for packing and matrix-vector multiplication), since the runtime of the sparse kernels can vary based on the sparsity pattern, we ran the LLaMA-2-7B-32K model and collected activations at each layer, and we then measured the average runtime across 1000 iterations for each layer in the model.
+We find that even with 1\% sparsity, we can attain significant speedups of up to 1.7$\times$ relative to the fp16 matrix-vector multiply kernels, demonstrating how our methodology facilitates efficient inference with a low-precision quantized KV cache.